Wind-Heat and Wind-Cold are names for syndromes your body often produces when you get ill with an acute disease.

 If the immune system is unable to expel it, either because

 … then either the invading Heat pathogen will proceed to the next innermost level of the four levels, the Qi level, or the symptoms will cease to be acute and will become chronic, with tiredness – even exhaustion, low levels of phlegm, catarrh or sinus involvement, poor appetite, impaired digestion and increased susceptibility to further invasion.
 In our increasingly drug-dependent culture, this is becoming more common.

-Wind-Heat shows your body responding vigorously to the invader.
+Wind-Heat shows that your body is responding vigorously to the invader.
 Usually this is good and to your advantage.
-The invader is vanquished by the force of your body's reaction, and your body learns quickly how to deal all the better with future invasions.
+The invader is vanquished by the force of your body’s reaction, and your body learns quickly how to deal all the better with future invasions.

 The downside is that although short, the symptoms are unpleasant!
 But at least those symptoms are more effective than those of Wind-Cold.